Onfire7/DY2/src/posts/april-10th-is-picture-day.md

 ---
 title: April 10th is Picture Day!
-description: We’re excited to announce that Picture Day is coming up on April 10th starting at 7:30 AM!
-Please ensure your child is dressed in their best for this special day.
-You’ll be able to order prints later, and we can’t wait to capture some beautiful moments.
-If you have any questions, feel free to ask!
 date: 2025-02-24T23:10:18.731Z
+event_date: April 10th, 2025
+event_time: Starting at 7:30 AM
 tags:
   - Events
+image: /static/img/yasmin-caroliny-lima-do-nascimento-f7ofmyhhm9y-unsplash.jpg
 ---
-**Picture Day!**\
-**Date:** April 10th\
-**Time:** Starting at 7:30 AM

-We’re excited to announce that Picture Day is coming up!
+We're excited to announce that Picture Day is coming up!
 Please ensure your child is dressed in their best for this special day.
-You’ll be able to order prints later, and we can’t wait to capture some beautiful moments.
+You'll be able to order prints later, and we can't wait to capture some beautiful moments.

 If you have any questions, feel free to ask!